-The STM32 MCU tends to be more popular than the PIC32 for 32-bit MCUs, but is it really better, and more importantly: when should you pick one over the other?
+The STM32 MCU tends to be more popular than the PIC32 for 32 bit MCU’s, but is it really the best microcontroller, and more importantly: when should you pick one over the other?

-If you’re in a hurry, here’s a little video that summarizes this article, however, if you really want to go into details then is better to continue reading
+If you’re in a hurry, here’s a quick video with the highlights, however, if you want to know the details then read on!

-This post will compare the PIC32 and STM32 product lines across various points of consideration and give you the key factors to think about when selecting the right MCU for your design.
+This post will do an STM32 comparison with the PIC 32 product line across different points and give you the key factors to think about when selecting the right 32 bit MCU for your design.

 A Brief Introduction

 STM32 History: ARM based

 In the case of STM32, ST Microelectronics didn’t actually develop the processor.

 Instead, since 2006 it licenses the core IP from ARM.
 That doesn’t mean the products aren’t quality.
 ARM has one of the leading core technologies on the market.

 The strategic partnership makes the STM32 a quality product line that continues to perform year after year.